huohuoren4/docs/python/flask/user_guide/quickstart.md

 {% endif %}
 ```

-Inside templates you also have access to the [config](https://flask.palletsprojects.com/en/2.3.x/api/#flask.Flask.config), [request](https://flask.palletsprojects.com/en/2.3.x/api/#flask.request), [session](https://flask.palletsprojects.com/en/2.3.x/api/#flask.session) and g[1] objects as well as the [url_for()](https://flask.palletsprojects.com/en/2.3.x/api/#flask.url_for) and [get_flashed_messages()](https://flask.palletsprojects.com/en/2.3.x/api/#flask.get_flashed_messages) functions.
+Inside templates you also have access to the `config`, `request`, `session` and `g` objects as well as the `url_for()` and `get_flashed_messages()` functions.

-::: tip g[1]:
+::: tip
-Unsure what that g object is?
+`g` Objects: Unsure what that `g` object is?
 It’s something in which you can store information for your own needs.
-See the documentation for [flask.g](https://flask.palletsprojects.com/en/2.3.x/api/#flask.g) and [Using SQLite 3 with Flask](https://flask.palletsprojects.com/en/2.3.x/patterns/sqlite3/).
+See the documentation for `flask.g` and [Using SQLite 3 with Flask](/python/flask/user_guide/pattern/sqlite3#using-sqlite-3-with-flasks).
 :::

 Templates are especially useful if inheritance is used.
-If you want to know how that works, see [Template Inheritance](https://flask.palletsprojects.com/en/2.3.x/patterns/templateinheritance/).
+If you want to know how that works, see [Template Inheritance](/python/flask/user_guide/pattern/template_inheritance#template-inheritance).
 Basically template inheritance makes it possible to keep certain elements on each page (like header, navigation and footer).

 Automatic escaping is enabled, so if `name` contains HTML it will be escaped automatically.
 If you can trust a variable and you know that it will be safe HTML (for example because it came from a module that converts wiki markup to HTML) you can mark it as safe by using the `Markup` class or by using the `|safe` filter in the template.
 Head over to the Jinja 2 documentation for more examples.